 Why Loneliness Hurts So Much

-Affection matters to our mental, physical, and spiritual health
+Affection matters for our mental, physical, and spiritual health.

 Posted Apr 28, 2015

 Updated 5/29/20.
 This is a guest blog by psychologist Kory Floyd, a professor of family and interpersonal communication at Arizona State University.
 His latest book is The Loneliness Cure.
 You can see his research at koryfloyd.com.

 We all feel lonely from time to time.
 In our fast-paced world, the stress of balancing personal and professional obligations can leave even the most social of us longing for more connection and affection every now and then.

 If we’re lucky, loneliness is an occasional annoyance, one quickly dismissed whenever we reconnect with the important people in our lives.
 When loneliness becomes an everyday experience, however, it brings with it a broad range of problems.

 We crave attention

 I have long been interested in how people meet their needs for affection and intimacy.
 Humans are a highly social species.
 Having close, meaningful relationships is essential to our well-being.
 When we feel cut off from the people around us, our health suffers.
 We become more susceptible to anxiety, depression, and anguish.
 We hurt.
 We don’t sleep well.
 We get sick more easily and take longer to recover.